 It’s very hard to get the government to act on an idea that is so big.
 Millions would complain that it would raise the national debt which is already sky-high.
 Millions more would say that it lacks fairness as they didn’t get a million dollars at retirement.
 These criticisms are fair and worth discussing.
 I think there are solutions to these complaints, but that’s an article for another day.
 For now let’s agree that the government isn’t going to just approve Ackman’s idea overnight and save every baby’s retirement.

 In other words, we are going to have to try to do this ourselves…

 … And because I like to go to extremes, rather than trying to solve retirement, why not solve all of a baby’s biggest life milestones.

 I had a crazy idea

 yesterday in 2015.
 Let’s imagine that a blessed baby was born today.
 For lack of a better name, we’ll call him Baby Gronk.

 The parents of Gronk aren’t what you’d call traditionally rich.
 They live a frugal lifestyle and have saved up some money over time.
 What they lack in excess money, they make up in wisdom… wisdom of personal finance and compound interest.

-These parents decide that they are going use that personal finance wisdom to spoil Gronk by covering some of his major life expenses on the day he is born.
-(For the person of this article, we'll push aside that Gronk should learn to "financially fly on his own”, we’ll leave those personal decisions to the reader.)
+These parents decide that they are going to use that personal finance wisdom to spoil Gronk by covering some of his major life expenses on the day he is born.
+(While I believe that little Gronk should learn to “financially fly on his own”, we’ll leave those personal decisions to the reader.)

-The question is, "How much should they put aside to cover all the expenses with life’s major milestones?”
+The question is, “How much should they put aside to cover all the expenses with life’s major milestones?”